TheTallProgrammer/GPT-Oracle-Discord-Bot/GPT-Oracle Lite v1.0.0/README.md

 <div align="center">

-  This project is licensed under the terms of the Apache License 2.0.
-Please see [LICENSE](LICENSE) for more details.
+  This project is licensed under the terms of the [Apache License 2.0](../LICENSE).

   ![License Logo](https://img.shields.io/badge/License-Apache%202.0-blue.svg)